ShieldOrder/process-layer-doctrine/README.md

+cat > README.md <<'EOF'
 # Process Layer Doctrine

 Reference home for the Process Layer Doctrine (PLD) and its descriptive applications.

 ## Purpose

-PLD defines execution hygiene for governance and funding systems.
-It is mechanism neutral, non prescriptive, and portable across institutions.
+PLD defines a set of execution hygiene principles for governance and funding systems.
+It is mechanism neutral, non-prescriptive, and portable across institutions.

 PLD exists to make decision processes legible, verifiable, and durable under personnel and governance turnover.